shivansh-jain-e2e/tir-samples/guides/RAG Development Guide.md

 # RAG Development Guide

 Separating signal from noise is not easy.
 Hence, optimising LLMs to get exactly what you need is an iterative process.
-There are 3 techniques that help in this regard:
+There are 3 techniques to know in this regard:
 1. Prompt Engineering
 2. Retrieval Augmented Generation (RAG)
 3. Fine-Tuning

-We will go over which to use when later in this article but this article will focus on implemeting RAG pipeline.
+This article will briefly cover the topics briefly but the main focus will be on implemeting RAG pipeline.
 For other techniques, please refer to other guides in this repository.

 ### Prompt Engineering
 The LLMs work with a single text input, often referred to as prompt since it contains instructions and sets expectations with the model to achieve a desired result.
 The following is a simple prompt: